KCL-Health-NLP/nlp-one-day-workshop/workshop.md

 - [Web site: neural network playground](https://playground.tensorflow.org/)

 **Presentation:**
 So far we have looked at networks where all neurons in one layer are simply interonnected to all neurons in the next layer.
-In this presentation, we will look at other architectures:
+In this presentation, we will give a brief overview of other common architectures - convolutional neural networks (CNNs) and long short term memory (LSTM).
 - [Presentation: further neural network architectures](./presentations/more-neural-networks.pdf)

-**Practical:**
+**Practical (optional):**
-In the last practical of this section, we will build a test classifier using the popular convolutional neural network (CNN) architecture:
+This last practical is quite involved, and uses advanced Python.
+It is only suggested you follow it if you are confident with your Python, have moved quickly through the other practicals, and have time.
+The  practical builds a movie review sentiment classifier using the popular convolutional neural network (CNN) architecture.
+The same ideas could be used for other text classification tasks.
 - [Python notebook: a CNN text classifier](https://githubtocolab.com/KCL-Health-NLP/nlp-one-day-workshop/blob/main/practicals/cnn_text_classifier.ipynb)